Boiler Repair Guide

 For households with elderly people or children, if your boiler stops working and you have no heating or hot water, this is considered an emergency repair.

-If your home burns any kind of fossil fuel such as natural gas, oil or wood, you should have a carbon monoxide detector in case of a leak.
+If your home burns any kind of fuel such as natural gas, oil or wood, you should have a carbon monoxide detector in case of a leak.
 If your carbon monoxide detector goes off, you should switch off any fossil fuel-burning appliances and call a professional heating engineer.

 If there is a substantial water leak from your boiler, then you will need to call an emergency plumber or heating engineer as they are trained in how to repair a boiler.
 Do not try to repair a boiler yourself, as it is definitely not a DIY job that can be done safely.